dell-cloud-marketplace/docker-varnish/README.md

 # docker-varnish
 This installs [Varnish 3.0](https://www.varnish-cache.org/docs/3.0/index.html) which is web application accelerator also known as a caching HTTP reverse proxy.
-You install it in front of any server that speaks HTTP and configure it to cache the contents.
-It makes your web site go faster.
+It is installed it in front of any server that speaks HTTP and configure it to cache the contents.
+It makes web sites go faster.

 ## Components
 The stack comprises the following components: